- Being in debt doesn’t necessarily mean you can’t start your own business.

 “If you want interest-free cash and are confident that you will have success from your business, then ask a family member [or friend] to give you a loan,” Tayne said.
 “I don’t always recommend [it], but in this situation, you can consider it and have a time frame set in when you can pay them back.”

 You might also see if family members and friends are willing to invest in your business, said David Walter, CEO of Electrician Mentor.
 If you go this route, make the process formal.
 When Walter took this approach, he drew up a written formal agreement with each investor to avoid conflicts and potentially damaging arguments – or worse – down the road.

 “All of my agreements [included specifics on] how much money was invested and what rate of return was expected,” he said.
 “Overall, it turned out to be a very positive experience.”

 Another possibility is finding a business partner.
 However, only take this approach if you’re willing to cede some control of your business.

-Matt Scott, owner of Termite Survey, said it's best to hire an attorney to develop a partnership agreement that includes an "exit plan for the relationship," along with financial details, expectations, and a specific breakdown of who will control which aspects of your operation.
-[Read related article: The Pros and Cons of Business Partnerships]
+Matt Scott, owner of Termite Survey, said it’s best to hire an attorney to develop a partnership agreement that includes an “exit plan for the relationship,” along with financial details, expectations, and a specific breakdown of who will control which aspects of your operation.
+[Read related article: Business Partnership Agreement Writing Guide]